 - Sore throat

-Children with the coronavirus typically develop cold-like symptoms.
+Children with coronavirus typically develop cold-like symptoms, including:

 - Runny nose